 Not all rules are created alike.
 The source of a rule shapes its nature and purpose.
 Legislative rules embody political compromises because Congress is a political body, designed to mediate between different interest groups, especially those represented in Washington.
-In the end, the first objective of members of Congress must be to satisfy voters.
-Regulations and decisions of the Commission differ from legislative statutes because regulators are different from legislators.
+In the end, the first objective of members of Congress is to satisfy voters.
+Regulations and decisions of the PRC differ from legislative statutes because regulators are different from legislators.
 Regulators are less political and more specialized.
 The first objective of regulators is to satisfy Congress and the courts by applying statutes impartially and expertly.
 In contrast to legislators and regulators, USPS managers must focus on operational factors, mailers' needs, and market constraints.
-Each institution has its own pace of decision-making, from the usually glacial pace of legislation to the potentially nimble execution of management.
+Each institution has its own pace of decision making, from the usually glacial pace of legislation to the potentially nimble execution of management.

 A cardinal principle of good governmental design is that decision-making authority should be allocated among different governmental bodies so that each is assigned responsibility for decisions suited to its nature.
-An enduring strength of the U.S. Constitution is that it not only divides governmental authority among three branches of government but also organizes each in a manner appropriate to its task.
+An enduring strength of the US Constitution is that it not only divides governmental authority among three branches of government but also organizes each in a manner appropriate to its task.
 An enduring postal law suited to the needs of society in the early twenty-first century must reflect the same principles.

 A review of the current decision-making apparatus clarifies the challenge of postal reform.
 Under current statutes, Congress makes a major portion of decisions relating to national postal services.
-Legislation establishes USPS as an independent government agency led by nine Governors appointed by the President with consent of the Senate.
-Legislation gives USPS a monopoly over certain services and bars USPS from conveying "nonmailable" items.
+Legislation establishes USPS as an independent government

+Congress PRC USPS management Main question What do the voters want?
+What does the law require?
+What do customers want?
+Basic nature Mediation among political interests and values Application of law and economic principles to specific situations Organization of costs and products Major factors Constituent views; political principles and alliances; interest groups Statutory requirements; transparent proceedings; economic and legal analyses Statutory and regulatory requirements; customer and institutional needs Speed and flexibility Rules persist over many years; difficult to change Rules evolve over time but speed and flexibility are limited by due process and precedent Flexible and anticipatory decision making depends on management agency directed by nine governors appointed by the President with consent of the Senate.
+Legislation gives USPS a monopoly over certain services and bars USPS from conveying 'non-mailable' items.
 Legislation also establishes employment policies and fringe benefits for USPS employees.
 In the Postal Accountability and Enhancement Act (PAEA) of 2006, Congress divided USPS's products into two categories, market dominant and competitive.
-For market dominant products, legislation freezes postage rates in real terms (2006 rates plus inflation), prescribes discounts for preferred types of mail, mandates frequency of delivery and, to a substantial degree, determines the number and distribution of post offices.
+For market-dominant products, legislation freezes postage rates in real terms (2006 rates plus inflation), prescribes discounts for preferred types of mail, mandates frequency of delivery and, to a substantial degree, determines the number and distribution of post offices.
 Legislation further directs USPS to maintain nationally uniform rates for certain products and to provide money-losing freight services to the bush country of Alaska.
 With respect to competitive products, legislation adopts a more hands-off approach, decreeing only basic rate-making principles.